Byongho96/react-responsive-3d-carousel/CONTRIBUTING.md

 # Fork the repository

-Create a new fork to your repsoitory:
+Fork this repository to your account:

 <img src="./assets/contributing/fork.png" alt="repository fork button" width='500'/>